sclorg/s2i-php-container/README.md

 Installation
 ---------------
-To build a PHP image, choose between a CentOS or RHEL based image:
+To build a PHP image, choose either the CentOS or RHEL based image:
 *  **RHEL based image**

-    To build a rhel-based php-5.5 image, you need to run the build on a properly subscribed RHEL machine.
+    To build a RHEL based PHP-5.5 image, you need to run the build on a properly subscribed RHEL machine.

     ```